ritterim/markdown-proofing/README.md

 ## Contributing

 Contributions are highly welcome!
+However, before making large changes that may be outside the scope of this project, we may want to discuss it in an issue prior to opening a pull request.

-If you construct a useful analyzer, we'd appreciate a pull request to incorporate it into the project!
+If you construct an analyzer useful to you and/or your team/company and it could be useful for others, we'd appreciate a pull request to incorporate it into the project!